shungite/retmco/php/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.8.2 - 23.09.2013 =
+* Bugfix : Captcha protection is improved by changing hidden values in every session.

+= V3.8.1 - 13.09.2013 =
+* Update : The French language file is updated.
+* Update : We updated all functionality for wordpress 3.6.1.

+= V3.8.0 - 06.09.2013 =
+* Update : The German language file is updated in the plugin.

+= V3.7.9 - 30.08.2013 =
+* Update : The German language file is updated in the plugin.
+* Update : Function for displaying BWS plugins section placed in a separate file and has own language files.

+= V3.7.8 - 23.08.2013 =
+* Update : The French language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.
+* Bugfix : The bug of displaying captha error when adding a new user in the multisite is fixed.
+* NEW : The Tagalog language file is added to the plugin.

+= V3.7.7 - 13.08.2013 =
+* Update : The Japanese language file is updated in the plugin.

+= V3.7.6 - 05.08.2013 =
+* NEW : The Slovenian language file is added to the plugin.
+* Update : We updated all functionality for wordpress 3.6.

+= V3.7.5 - 30.07.2013 =
+* NEW : The Croatian language file is added to the plugin.

+= V3.7.4 - 24.07.2013 =
+* Bugfix : Added html-blocks and attributes in captcha displaying.
+* Update : The Czech language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.
+* Update : The Swedish language file is updated in the plugin.

 = V3.7.3 - 18.07.2013 =
 * NEW : Added an ability to view and send system information by mail.